decentral1se/tasty-discover/README.md

 ### Contributing
 Pull requests are very welcome!
 Please submit an issue so we can discuss what you would like to do.
-I test any changes within the `tasty-discover-example` directory, which has its own `.cabal` and `stack.yaml` file.
-Please add some tests there if you want to add functionality.
-Also, see below for some things that could be worked on immediately.
+I test any changes within the `integration-test` directory, which has its own `.cabal` and `stack.yaml` file.
+Please add tests there if you want to add functionality.
+Check the issues for things that can be worked on immediately.

-### TODO
-  - [ ] Solve current issues
-  - [ ] Make a full release to Hackage/Stackage (currently candidate)

 ### Other Haskellers made this possible
 This project borrows / is heavily influenced from the awesome work of the